AVOID MAKING THESE GERMAN CV MISTAKES

 These are the CV elements that you could slightly adjust and reword for a job application:

-• Responsibilities and accomplishments attached to your current or previous professional experience
+⭐ Responsibilities and accomplishments attached to your professional experience

 Bottomline, be careful about the information you consume and look at who’s giving the advice.
-Seek out official sources or knowledgable people you can actually trust, like the career coaches mentioned above.
+Seek out official sources or knowledgable people you can actually trust like a career coach or someone who works in HR.

 RELATED CONTENT